Budibase/website/content/blog/inside-it/application-transformation.md

 For instance, cloud-based tools can offer us a range of business-level advantages, including enhanced security and compliance, lower upfront costs, and improved accessibility - especially for remote teams.

+You might also like our guide on how to [create forms for SQL databases](https://budibase.com/blog/data/create-forms-for-sql-databases/).

 ## What are the signs that we need application transformation?

 So how can we tell when it’s time for application transformation?
 Of course, sometimes this could be fairly self-evident.
 In other cases, the impact of our legacy applications might be less obvious.